Family-owned, five-star housebuilder, Bloor Homes, is proposing a residential neighbourhood at a sustainable location at Grange Farm, Coven.

 A focus on sustainability and biodiversity

 The new homes at Coven will be built to Future Homes Standard, meaning a gas-free development with new homes incorporating air source heat pumps, PV cells, uprated insulation and EV charging infrastructure.
-This will deliver a neighbourhood of net zero carbon ready homes.
+This will deliver a neighbourhood of net zero carbon-ready homes.

 We want to deliver a high-quality, healthy new neighbourhood for Coven, with a focus on providing extensive green public open spaces and significant biodiversity enhancements.
 Existing mature trees and hedgerows will be retained and enhanced where possible, with the layout shaped by existing field patterns.
 New landscape planting will deliver a significant increase in tree cover across the site, while the sustainable drainage scheme for the site will deliver high quality wetland habitat.